Almost sure asymptotics for Riemannian random waves: Introduction and main results

 \subsubsection{Probabilistic models}

-Let us now describe our main probabilistic models, classically known as the (large band) Riemannian random wave model and monochromatic (or band-limited) Riemannian random wave model.
-Let us consider $(a_n)_{n\geq 0}$ a sequence of independent and identically distributed standard Gaussian random variables on a probability space $(\Omega,\mathcal{F},\PP_a)$.
+Let us now describe our main probabilistic models, classically known as the large band and small band Riemannian random waves models.
+Let us consider $(a_n)_{n\geq 0}$ a sequence of independent and identically distributed standard Gaussian random variables on a probability space $(\Omega_a,\mathcal{F}_a,\PP_a)$.
 We will denote by $\E_a$ the associated expectation.
 The two models are defined as the following Gaussian combination of eigenfunctions:

-In the monochromatic regime, we will always assume that the manifold $\M$ is chosen such that the asymptotic estimate \eqref{eq:26} is satisfied uniformly on $x,y\in\M$.
-This condition implies that $d\geq 2$, and we will use this fact in the proofs.
-We could also have introduced an intermediate band regime, see for instance \cite{Be18}, for which $\lambda_n\in]\alpha\lambda,\lambda]$ and $\alpha\in[0,1[$, but for the simplicity of the statements, we choose to focus on the two ''extreme'' cases defined above.
+We could also have introduced an intermediate band regime, see for instance \cite{Be18}, for which $\lambda_n\in]\alpha\lambda,\lambda]$ and $\alpha\in]0,1[$, but for the simplicity of the statements, we choose to focus on the two ''extreme'' cases defined above.
 These processes give a probabilistic interpretation of the projector kernels introduced above since they coincide with the covariance kernel of theses processes.
 For all $x,y\in\M$ we have indeed

 Consider the canonical Euclidean space $\R^d$ .
 For all $x\in\M$ we define

 an isometry between $\R^d$ and the tangent space at $x$.
 We only require the mapping $x\mapsto I_x$ to be measurable.
 For the torus $\T^d$ we can choose for $I_x$ the canonical isometry, but in all generality there is no canonical choice (nor even a continuous choice) of a family $(I_x)_{x\in\M}$.
 Denoting $\exp_x$ the Riemannian exponential based at $x\in\M$ we define